ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update2.md

 ```

 ## Conclusion and Next Steps
 In the future, we will explore a bee's degree of generalization vs. the frequency at which it appears in the dataset.
-We are looking to perform more correlation tests to better understand this relatioinship.
+We are looking to perform more correlation tests to better understand this relationship.
 We also hope to implement various machine learning methods to classify each bee as a generalist or a specialist- doing so by gaining access to or creating our own training set.